 Following this wine route you’ll reach the capital of Šumadija wine region, Topola.
 On the slopes of Oplenac hill royal family Karađorđević nurtured their vineyards, from which they produced famous Trijumf (Triumph) wine.
 Royal wine cellars nowadays are state owned and they grow grapes on 11 hectares only.
 The highlight of King’s winery is the original king’s wine cellar which is in excellent condition, so you’ll have the opportunity to see how king made his wine some 85 year ago.
 The biggest treasure of Royal cellar is the old archive where they keep wines from 1930s.
 You’ll only get to try modern wines, not those from 1930s.

 Final stop is one of the most prominent Serbian wineries from 1990s onward.
 Aleksandrović winery is a modern, yet very traditional establishment which produces only high quality wines.
 There is an interesting story related to their most famous Trijumf (Triumph) label and how Aleksandrović continued the tradition of making this wine.
 You’ll hear this one while you are sipping your own Trijumf.
 Nowadays Aleksandrović produces sixteen different wines, but they are best known for their Trijumf range, including sparkling wines.

-After the lunch the private wine tour ends and you are taken back to your hotel in Belgrade.
+After this winery the private wine tour ends and you are taken back to your hotel in Belgrade.

 Good to Know